p3idcloud/scanbot-lite/backend/README.md

 🚀 Try our new subdomain at: https://wnxb.lyr.id
 ```

-After the initial upload, create `.env.production` by copying contents of `.env.development` and update your `.env.production` file with the Lyrid public URL, like so:
+After the initial upload, create `.env.production` by copying contents of `.env.development` and update your `.env.production` file with the Lyrid public URL, include the `/` at the end:

 ```
 # BASE_URL -> your backend url